quboanthony/RL-Adventure/RL_learning/RL_Learning_blog_13.md

 We want to make sure the two policy $\theta,\theta'$ is similar, which means their ratio is close to 1.
 Therefore $\epsilon$ usually be choosen as a small number.

+The whole Clipping surrogate function could be implemented as follows:
 ```python

 def clipped_surrogate(policy, old_probs, states, actions, rewards,